 You may also go ahead and bake the cookies and freeze after baking.
 Let the cookie cool completely, then freeze.
 When you’re ready to serve, let thaw on counter top for a couple of hours.
 The key to success in baking a cookie and freezing is to under bake.
 Follow baking instructions carefully for perfect results!

 Soft Gingersnap Cookies are a long time favorite for their soft chewy texture!
 We love this ginger cookie made with butter and molasses.

 - 3/4 cup unsalted butter softened

 - 2 eggs

 - 2 teaspoons cinnamon

--When freezing, lay flat on a jelly roll pan or large plastic container.
+-When freezing cookies after baking, let cool completely.
+Lay cookies flat on a jelly roll pan or large container.
 Place cookies in single layers in pan, separate with wax or parchment paper.